 Chronic pain has a nasty way of interfering with our ability to perform the day-to-day activities we once took for granted.
 It can also keep us from truly enjoying the moments in life we cherish most.
 As Benjamin Franklin once said, “An ounce of prevention is worth a pound of cure.”
-At Longevity, we recognize the importance of providing our patients with the knowledge and resources they need to avoid taking unnecessary measures in their journey to wellness.
-Though osteoarthritis is a chronic condition with no known cure, there are minor lifestyle changes you can make to prevent further joint deterioration while also significantly reducing pain!
+At Oklahoma Pain Doc, we recognize the importance of providing our patients with the knowledge and resources they need to avoid taking unnecessary measures in their journey to wellness.
+Though osteoarthritis is a chronic condition with no known cure, you can make minor lifestyle changes to prevent further joint deterioration while significantly reducing pain!

 Follow these simple steps to naturally fight back against pain brought on by osteoarthritis.

 Poor diet is often a major contributing factor to intense arthritic pain.
 Luckily, there are plenty of superfoods and supplements out there with the power to substantially reduce pain and inflammation.

 Garlic, for instance, contains elements that counteract tissue damage.
 Antioxidants found within green tea have similar properties.
 Turmeric, a yellow spice commonly found in curry, contains a substance called curcumin.
 This substance is known to reduce symptoms of swelling in arthritis patients.

 Some physicians also recommend consuming omega-3 fatty acids, which have the power to curb pain and inflammation.
 Omega-3 can usually be found in fish oil supplements.